SPRT 3003 Coaching Sport and Recreation Activities

 Coordinator Andrew Bennie Opens in new window

 Description Coaching Sport and Recreation Activities offers students with a learning experience based on the principles of physical education and sports coaching in variety of sports and recreational activities.
-This unit builds upon physical activity instruction and teaching games for understanding (game sense) introduced in earlier units.
+This subject builds upon physical activity instruction and teaching games for understanding (game sense) introduced in earlier subjects.
 You will have the opportunity to plan, implement, and reflect on your own teaching practice during tutorials and within community sport contexts.
 You will learn to see things from multiple perspectives based on content delivered by university staff, peers, and external sport organisations.
-The unit incorporates experience in meaningful situations that will help prepare you for work in a dynamic field of education.
-This unit includes approximately 35 hours of work integrated learning.
+The subject incorporates experience in meaningful situations that will help prepare you for work in a dynamic field of education.
+This subject includes approximately 35 hours of work integrated learning.